interTwin-eu/normflow-plugin/README.md

 These steps will setup the environment for running this plugin.
 For launching a pipeline or training, further instructions can be found in the `README.md` under `src/itwinai/plugins/normflow`.

+If you want to use the remote interTwin Mlflow server, remember to run the `mlflow-setup.sh` script.